 To leave the group, send a blank email to firstname.lastname@example.org.

 The META:PHI Google group is moderated; all messages are read by a moderator before they are posted to the group.
-Messages may be rejected if they fall into any of the following categories:
+If your message is not posted, you will receive a notification with an explanation.
+Messages may not be posted if they fall into any of the following categories:

 - Replies to requests for services in a particular area (please send directly to the requester)